 The beginning of Vulvapop.

-It started with humor.
+It started with curiosity, humour and creativity.

 Hi, I'm Blanca Barbat, founder of Vulvapop!
 This is the story of how it all started: